mcucina1/Employee-Manager/reports/P5_UseCases.md

 ## **View company employed worker**
 **Primary Actor:** Application User \
 **Stakeholders and Interests:** Application User - Wants to succesfully view the workers empoyed by the company.\
 **Pre-Conditions:** Application connected to company database.
-Company has workers with qualifications.\
+Company has workers.\
 **Post-Conditions:** Clicklist with qualifications displayed for Application User.

 ### **Main Success Scenario**